Arashnasrivatan/PHP-Validation-Class/Readme.md

 # 📋 PHP Validation Class

-Welcome to the **Validation Class**!
+Welcome to the **Validation Library**!
 This PHP library provides a comprehensive set of validation tools for form inputs and other data, making it easier to ensure data integrity and reliability in your applications. 🚀

 ## 🎯 Features